Overview

 Frequently Asked Questions

-A funeral has the body present (in casket or urn).
-A memorial service is held without the body present - either after burial/cremation or when the body isn't available.
-Memorial services are often more flexible in timing and location.
+A funeral is held with the body present, usually in a casket or, after cremation, an urn.
+A memorial service is held without the body present, either after burial or cremation has already taken place or when the body is not available.
+Because there is no body to schedule around, memorial services are more flexible in timing and location and can be held weeks or even months later.

-A celebration of life is a less formal, more personalized gathering that focuses on celebrating the person's life rather than mourning their death.
-It often includes sharing memories, photos, favorite music, and may be held at a meaningful location rather than a funeral home.
+A celebration of life is a less formal, highly personalized gathering that focuses on honoring how someone lived rather than mourning their death.
+It often includes shared stories, photos, favorite music, and food, and may be held at a meaningful location instead of a funeral home.
+A memorial service follows a more conventional ceremony format; both are held without the body present, so the line between them is about tone and structure rather than logistics.

 Estimates Only